Botspot/pi-apps/README.md

 </p>

 ## Introduction
-Let's be honest: **Linux is harder to master than Windows.** Sometimes it's not user-friendly, and following an outdated tutorial may break your Raspberry Pi's operating system.
+Let's be honest: **ARM Linux is harder to master than Windows.** Sometimes it's not user-friendly, and following an outdated tutorial may break the operating system.
 There is no centralized software repository, except for the `apt` repositories which lack many desktop applications.
 Surely there is a better way! **There is.**
 Introducing Pi-Apps, a well-maintained collection of app installation-scripts that you can run with **one click**.